satishkori/ossim-GoCD/README.md

 #### This repository generally is not cloned by humans.
 It is intended for access by an automated GoCD continuous-integration process used by the core OSSIM development team.

 While OSSIM core contains scripts for building and testing OSSIM.
 The scripts included here are tailored for working in a GoCD environment.
-Presently, only linux scripts are defined, but we hope to add scripts (and associated GoCD build/test/deploy pipelines) for Windows and Mac soon.

 ### Linux